 Friends, I began writing this year’s episode in March, just one week after Putin invaded Ukraine.
 After composing a few stanzas, I suspended the project.
 Given Russia’s nostalgia for its former glories, obsession with NATO, and hatred for the independent Ukrainian spirit, I anticipated that the war would drag on.
 And thus it has.
 But I finished the episode today, Saturday, December 3rd — even though it’s impossible to predict what will happen between now and Christmas Eve.

 ps: This material is copyrighted, so please don’t copy and share it.
-Besides, it may need revision as events unfold in November and December.
+Besides, it may need revision as events unfold.
 Thanks.
 Dean H McFalls, the author.

 The Triumph of Innocence, Part 19: Hope for Ukraine

 ’Twas the Night before Christmas, when all through Ukraine

 fresh-falling snow blessed the mud and the rain,

 clothing the blood-stained terrain with white lace

 and promising rebirth to New Life in Grace.